glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 ## SigCAN and Sigmanaut Roles
 If this sounds like something you are interested in, there is a formal application process for becoming a Sigmanaut.
 Once accepted into the Sigmanauts Program, you will be assigned the role of SigCAN (Sigmanaut Candidate), where you will have the opportunity to showcase your skills and talents within a team.

 Over time, your role can evolve to become a Sigmanaut, and that comes with a **great deal of responsibility**.
 Community members will look to you as a trusted source of information.
-You will also be responsible for representing the Ergo ecosystem in a manner that upholds the professional standards of the ecosystem and the Ergo Foundation.
+You will also **be responsible for representing the Ergo ecosystem in a manner that upholds the professional standards of the ecosystem and the Ergo Foundation**.

 ________________________
 # Want to Apply?